 As you stroll from shop to charming shop you can’t help but notice the international flavor of St. John.
 This stems from our history of colonization and our current status as a top destination for world travelers.
-The wonderful arts and crafts of the Caribbean can be found intersperse with flavors from the Italian countryside, Asian market wares, and All-American goods.
+The wonderful arts and crafts of the Caribbean can be found interspersed with flavors from the Italian countryside, Asian market wares, and All-American goods.

 This is by no means an exhaustive list and it will change when something new catches our eye.
 Have a favorite we’ve missed?
 Add it to the comments below.
 Our people-powered guides are powered by you!

-Wharfside Village Shopping Center
+Wharfside Shopping Area

 This shopping center runs along the beachfront of Cruz Bay.
 Along the water are multiple open air restaurants and bars to sate the appetites of hungry shoppers.